top of page

 • 1 min read

-I would have said a few words, just a few,
+I would have said a few words, just a few

-When sitting beside mallards at the pond,
+When sitting beside mallards at the pond

-Touching a stream of water minnows drew,
+To touch the stream of water minnows drew

 Curtains of algae obscuring the sun.

-My heart halted as they received their grace,
+My heart halted as they received their grace

-Alone when the stream was not overrun.
+Excluded where the stream was overrun.

-When buried in the place where longings creep.
+Buried inside the place where longings creep

-I never could completely understand,
+I never could completely understand

-Pressed under a great stone like Sisyphus,
+Pressed under a great stone like Sisyphus

-My soul unanswered at each precipice,
+My soul reaching at every precipice

-When a minnow freed itself from my hand.
+When a minnow freed itself from my hand

 Beginning when the mallards paddled by.